mapbox/shp-write/README.md

 for the data component, and [jsZIP](http://stuk.github.io/jszip/) to generate ZIP file downloads in-browser.

 This version solved the issue ([#66](https://github.com/mapbox/shp-write/issues/66)) related to multipolygon problem.
+Also it allows the downloaded zip filename customization.

 ## Usage